Murder of Amber-Rose Rush: Trial evidence

-On 22 November, the Crown played Skantha's police interview in court.
-During the interview, Skantha claimed that Amber-Rose was a friend and denied killing her.
+Closing arguments

 On 26 November, the Crown and defence delivered their closing arguments to the court.
 Crown prosecutor Bates argued that Skantha had murdered the defendant to prevent Amber-Rose from exposing his indiscretions to the authorities, which would have caused him to lose his career and lifestyle.
 Defence lawyer Eaton QC disputed the Crown's case, claiming that the Crown's teenage star witness was unreliable due to his habit of lying and that the Crown had failed to investigate whether the witness had murdered the defendant.
 During the trial, the defence did not produce any witnesses.